sassoftware/quickstart-sas-viya-gcp/README.md

 4. Deploy the template.

-**Note:** The deployment name (*stack* in the sample command below) must be all lowercase and begin with a character from *a* to *z*.
+**Note:** The deployment name (*deployment* in the sample command below) must be all lowercase and begin with a character from *a* to *z*.

 From a terminal with the gcloud CLI configured, run the following command:
 ```
-gcloud deployment-manager deployments create stack --config <path to quickstart-sas-viya-gcp/templates>/sas-viya-config.yaml --async
+gcloud deployment-manager deployments create deployment --config <path to quickstart-sas-viya-gcp/templates>/sas-viya-config.yaml --async
 ```

 The deployment takes between 1 and 2 hours, depending on the quantity of software licensed.